 MgO is the secret weapon of craze control.
 If your application can tolerate it you can create a cone 6 base glaze of very low thermal expansion that is very resistant to crazing.

 Understanding thermal expansion is the key to dealing with crazing or shivering.
 There is a rich mans and poor mans way to fit glazes, the latter might be better.

 The fit between body and glaze is like a marriage, if is is strong the marriage can survive problems.
 Likewise ceramic ware with well fitting glaze is much stronger than you think it might be, and vice versa.

 Ask the right questions to analyse the real cause of glaze crazing.
 Do not just treat the symptoms, the real cause is thermal expansion mismatch with ...

 This video explains what crazing is, how it is related to glaze chemistry, how INSIGHT calculates thermal expansion and how to substitute some of the amounts of high expansion oxides that often cause ...

-Most often the term stoneware refers to a high fired (about 1200C+) ceramic clay:feldspar:quartz blend that is semi-vitreous (not translucent and not zero porosity).
-To appreciate the scope that stoneware can encompass it is helpful to contrast it with porcelains (this description is for people who ...
+Most often the term "stoneware" refers to a high fired (about 1200C+) ceramic clay:feldspar:quartz blend that is semi-vitreous (not translucent and not zero porosity).
+To appreciate the scope that stoneware can encompass it is helpful to contrast it with porcelains (this description is for people wh...